-The minimum academic requirements for an assessment via the Washington Accord are qualifications which are broadly comparable to an Australian 4 year bachelor degree in engineering.
+The minimum academic requirements for an assessment via the Washington Accord are qualifications which are broadly comparable to an Australian 4 year Bachelor degree in engineering.

-The Washington Accord applies only to engineering degrees accredited by the representative body of the signatory country. (e.g. A Turkish qualification accredited by ABET will not fall under the Washington Accord as MUDEK is the representative body for Turkey).
+The Washington Accord applies only to engineering degrees accredited by the representative body of the signatory country (for example, a Turkish qualification accredited by ABET will not fall under the Washington Accord as MUDEK is the representative body for Turkey).